 COVID 19 – Indian Context

-The national lockdown of 21 days, announced on 24th March 2020 by PM Narendra Modi has been extended till 3rd May 2020.
+The national lockdown of 21 days, announced on 24th March 2020 by PM Narendra Modi was extended till 3rd May 2020.
 The announcement of the lockdown extension in India has been made on 14th April 2020 by the PM.
 The developments regarding the Coronavirus and the pandemic in India are listed below:

 - The first case of the Novel Coronavirus in India was confirmed in Kerala; the patient is a female student at Wuhan University, on 30th January 2020.
 She had traveled back to her home town.